Aramu Muru – the mystical portal

 This enormous stone portal is located in an unusual place – Hayu Marca stone forest (“City of the gods”) near the shores of Lake Titicaca.
 Giant crests of red granite rise from the dry soil of Altiplano here.
 Erosion processes have formed natural bridges, weird grottoes, and natural sculptures.
 Often it is hard to tell whether some weird shapes have been formed by nature or by humans.

-On the other side of the cliff in earlier times was located a tunnel, which is blocked now with stones to prevent mishaps with children.
+On the other side of the cliff in earlier times was a tunnel, which is blocked now with stones to prevent mishaps with children.
 Some believe that this tunnel was going to Tiahuanaco.

 It seems – there are no similar landmarks in Americas.

-Often there is noted that Aramu Muru is similar to the Sun Gate in the nearby Tiwanaku – but Wondermondo does not see much similarity.
+Often there is noted that Aramu Muru is similar to the Sun Gate in the nearby Tiwanaku – but Wondermondo does not see many similarities.

-Aramu Muru has some principal similarities to unfinished rock cut architecture in India.
-Son Bhandar Caves (Bihar) have an unfinished portal inside the rock cut cave.
+Aramu Muru has some principal similarities to an unfinished rock-cut architecture in India.
+Son Bhandar Caves (Bihar) have an unfinished portal inside the rock-cut cave.
 Local legends there tell about incredible riches inside.

 Dreams of Jose Luis Delgado Mamani

 Local tourist guide Jose Luis Delgado Mamani had unusual dreams in the 1990s.
-He saw weird, red mountain with a gate cut in it.
+He saw a weird, red mountain with a gate cut in it.
 The door of this portal was open and blue, shimmering light was shining out of it.

 Mamani was surprised to find mountains similar to the ones in his dream.
 He asked the local old men whether there are some gates cut in these cliffs – and, yes, they confirmed – there is a gate.
 Some tried to dissuade Mamani from going there – “this is the true gate to the hell”.

 When Mamani reached the gate, he almost passed out from excitement – this was the site which he saw in his dreams.

 This story made into local newspapers and somewhat later – into the international press.
 The old, exotic story about Aramu Muru became popular again.

 Legend about Aramu Muru